brianhuster/dirvish-do.nvim/README.md

 - Nvim 0.8 or later
 - [dirvish.vim](https://github.com/justinmk/vim-dirvish)
 - Optional : if you use move-to-trash feature
     - You need to install Python3 provider for Neovim.
+You can check if `:echo has('python3')` returns 1 to knwo whether Python3 provider is installed.
 See `:h provider-python` for more information
     - You also need to install Python library [send2trash](https://pypi.org/project/Send2Trash/)

 # Installation